Dante at the Ready

 The Dante API and accompanying Dante Brooklyn II Product Development Kit (PDK) allow you to create custom software that can be used for automatic routing, labeling of signals, custom control and monitoring.

-- Dante plug and play media networking
+- Dante plug and play audio networking

 - Powerful onboard microprocessor — no additional CPU required